Oluadepe/alx-zero_day/0x03-git/README.md

-The readme is not empty
+The readme is not empty and I edited online